ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/eigen-linear-algebra-on-arm/_index.md

     - Build Tensorflow with SVE on Arm systems

 prerequisites:
-    - An Arm computer running Linux and a recent version of a C++ compiler (Clang or GCC) installed
+    - An Arm-based computer running Linux and a recent version of a C++ compiler (Clang or GCC).

 author_primary: Konstantinos Margaritis